VincentWei/MiniGUI/README.md

 the free software.
 By now, FMSoft still continues to release MiniGUI as a free software project.

-You can download the source code tarball of MiniGUI and the dependent libraries from the download zone of the site:
+You can download the source code tarballs of MiniGUI Core, MiniGUI components, and the dependent libraries from the download zone of the site:

 <http://www.minigui.com>

-### Open Source Apps Based-on MiniGUI
+### App Frameworks on MiniGUI

-FMSoft also releases some open source apps for MiniGUI on the site above, for examples:

-* `mDolphin`, licensed under Apache 2.0, is a full-featured WEB/WAP browser, which is developed based on the open source browser core WebKit and uses MiniGUI as its underlying graphics support system.
-* `mGallery`, licensed under Apache 2.0, intends to provide a total solution for PMP (Portable Multimedia Player), which uses MiniGUI as the graphics platform.
-* `mSpider`, licensed under GPL 3.0, intends to provide a light-weight MiniGUI-based web browser (HTML 3.2 and part JavaScript)
-* `mEagle`, licensed under GPL 3.0, is an embedded GIS development platform which addresses the needs of map browse, query, analysis, etc
+MiniGUI and its components provides more than twenty controls/widgets to help your develop GUI apps in C/C++ programming language.
+However, alternatively, you can choose the one of the following app frameworks to develop your apps in a simpler programming language than C/C++.

+* [HybridOS](/FMSoftCN/hybridos) provides a complete software stack to develop an app which have rich functions and excellent expressive in HTML5, CSS3, and JavaScript.
+* [hiACEJS](/FMSoftCN/hiACEJS) provides a light-weight app framework in JavaScript.

+You can also choose [HybridOS Lite](/HybridOS/hybridos-lite) to develop apps with excellent expressive for cost-sensitive devices.

 ### MiniGUI and HybridOS